Mattie Brice

 Mattie Brice is an independent video game designer, critic, educator, and industry activist.
 Her games and writing focus on diversity initiatives in the games industry, discussing the perspective of marginalized minority voices to publications like Paste, Kotaku, and The Border House.
 Her games are freeware and do not require programming to create.

-Life
+Career

 She graduated from Florida Atlantic University, with a Bachelor of Arts in English Literature, Creative Writing, Gender and Sexuality Studies and from New York University with a Masters of Arts.
 Her background is in media, teaching, and social justice advocacy.

-Her game, Mainichi, role plays day-to-day life of a transgender person.
+Her game, Mainichi, role plays the day-to-day life of a transgender person.
 It was exhibited at XYZ: Alternative Voices in Game Design in Museum of Design Atlanta, the first-ever exhibition that highlights the work of women as game designers and artists.
 It was also exhibited at Indiecade 2013.
 Her game helps create a notable presence for LGBT+ individuals in video games.
-Mattie also consults and speaks at gaming-related conferences like the Game Developers Conference, Indiecade, and the Queerness and Games Conference at the Berkeley Center for New Media.
+Mattie also consults and speaks at gaming-related conferences like the Game Developers Conference, IndieCade, and the Queerness and Games Conference at the Berkeley Center for New Media.
 She was a consultant for Spirit AI software.